Cordova Emergency Vet with 24/7 Emergency Care

-At Memphis Veterinary Specialists & Emergency in Cordova, we offer 24/7 emergency services for cats and dogs in and the Greater Memphis Area.
+At Memphis Veterinary Specialists & Emergency in Cordova, we offer 24/7 emergency services for cats and dogs in the Greater Memphis Area

 If your pet is experiencing any symptoms or behaviors that you are concerned about, come to our office right away.
 Call us ahead if you can.
 The reliable and compassionate team at Memphis Veterinary Specialists & Emergency is here for your pet 365 days a year, 24/7.